carj/pyPreservica/docs/index.rst

     :param str folder_reference: The parent folder reference, None for the children of root folders
     :return: A set of entity objects (Folders and Assets)
     :rtype: set(Entity)

+   .. py:method::  delete_asset(asset, operator_comment, supervisor_comment)

+    Initiate and approve the deletion of an asset.

+    :param Asset asset: The asset to delete
+    :param str operator_comment: The comments from the operator which are added to the logs
+    :param str supervisor_comment: The comments from the supervisor which are added to the logs
+    :return: The asset reference
+    :rtype: str

+   .. py:method::  delete_folder(asset, operator_comment, supervisor_comment)

+    Initiate and approve the deletion of a folder.

+    :param Folder asset: The folder to delete
+    :param str operator_comment: The comments from the operator which are added to the logs
+    :param str supervisor_comment: The comments from the supervisor which are added to the logs
+    :return: The folder reference
+    :rtype: str

    .. py:method::  thumbnail(entity, filename, size=Thumbnail.LARGE)